mgussekloo/laravel-facet-filter/README.md

 }
 ```

-Overwrite the indexer() method on your Facettable model to make it use your custom indexer.
+Overwrite the indexerClass() method on your Facettable model to make it use your custom indexer.

 ```php
 use App\MyCustomIndexer;